prodriguezsosa/EmbeddingRegression/Explainer/explainer.md

 The problem now is an obvious one: the (linear) multiple regression framework above accepts a single outcome value for each observation.
 But embeddings are long: as we said, typically vectors with length of 100 or 300.
 The solution is to move to a *multivariate* regression framework, common in psychology when one has multiple responses.
 The key idea is that, now, the dimensions of the beta coefficient also expand: it is the same length as the vectors we are using for the embeddings themselves.
 Running this regression is now very fast and straightforward, but some care is required in interpreting its results.

-**BOTTOM LINE: we put things into a *multivariate* regression by making each observation of the data an embedding (as the outcome), with the group membership (as the predictor, or covariate).**
+**tl;dr: we put things into a *multivariate* regression by making each observation of the data an embedding (as the outcome), with the group membership (as the predictor, or covariate).**

 ## 4. Our Approach: ConText